-This climb is one of the 4 primary routes in Marin County to the top of Mt.
+This climb is one of the four primary routes in Marin County to the top of Mt.
 Tamalpais.

 Mt.
-Tamalpais is the highest peak in the Marin County and has 2 peaks - the East Peak (2,574') and West Peak (2,563').
+Tamalpais is the highest mountain in the Marin County and has two peaks: the East Peak (2,574') and West Peak (2,563').
 The white radar dome that sits upon Mt.
 Tam's slightly lower western peak is quite discernible from afar.
 An exceptionally scenic and unique riding opportunity is to ride from the Golden Gate Bridge to the top of Mt.
 Tam (see details at GGB page).

 Mile 2.2 (just after turning onto Panoramic Highway).